Lecturer in Financial Technology and Organisations

 Please see my Google Scholar profile for a list of my publications.

-Trained as a sociologist, Taylor’s research uses qualitative and computational methods to study how the development of new technologies and calculative practices contribute to the transformation of market and organizational fields within finance.
+Trained as a sociologist, Taylor’s research examines how the development of new technologies and calculative practices contribute to the transformation of market and organizational fields within finance.
 He is especially interested in understanding how clusters of financial modelling practices – i.e. modelling cultures – emerge and are reproduced within banks and other financial organizations, and how these cultures both enable and constrain these organizations’ capacity to manage risk.